jacksund/simmate/docs/getting_started/explore_the_code/exploring_simmate_modules.md

-# Exploring Simmate's Modules
+# Navigating Simmate's Modules

-Now that we know Simmate is just a bunch of classes organized into folders, let's explore a bit.
+Understanding that Simmate is essentially a collection of classes organized into directories, let's delve deeper.

-We'll start with the `toolkit` module ([here](https://github.com/jacksund/simmate/tree/main/src/simmate/toolkit), but try finding it yourself without the link).
-When you open it up, you'll see an overview/guide.
-You can also access this module using `from simmate import toolkit` and getting help directly in spyder.
+We'll begin with the `toolkit` module.
+You can find it [here](https://github.com/jacksund/simmate/tree/main/src/simmate/toolkit), but try to locate it independently without using the link.
+Upon opening it, you'll find a guide or overview.
+You can also access this module by using `from simmate import toolkit` and seeking help directly in Spyder.

 ```
 from simmate import toolkit

-toolkit  # use ctrl+I before hitting enter
+toolkit  # press ctrl+I before pressing enter
 ```

-A good folder to look through is the `simmate.toolkit.creators` module, which provides many ways to create lattices, sites, and structures (e.g. randomly, random symmetry, etc.) and also incorporates third-party codes.
+A worthwhile directory to explore is the `simmate.toolkit.creators` module.
+It offers numerous methods to create lattices, sites, and structures (for example, randomly, random symmetry, etc.) and also integrates third-party codes.

-Take some time to look through the features and functions.
-Always feel free to ask if a feature exists, and if not, request one too.
-Post those questions in our [discussions page](https://github.com/jacksund/simmate/discussions/categories/q-a).
+Spend some time familiarizing yourself with the features and functions.
+Don't hesitate to inquire if a feature exists, and feel free to suggest new ones.
+Post your questions on our [discussions page](https://github.com/jacksund/simmate/discussions/categories/q-a).

 !!! warning
-     because simmate is still at the early stages, some folders will be more complete than others.
-Keep this in mind while exploring.
-If you aren't seeing a guide or documentation, we probably haven't finished that module yet.
+     Please note that Simmate is still in its early development stages, so some directories may be more comprehensive than others.
+Keep this in mind as you navigate.
+If you don't see a guide or documentation, it's likely that we haven't completed that module yet.